build-on-aws/bedrock-agents-streamlit/README.md

 - Access the Bedrock console, then navigate to “Knowledge base” under the Builder tools tab.
 - Select, then delete the created knowledge base.

-5. Clean Up Cloud9 Environment:
+5. Clean Up EC2 Environment:
-- Navigate to the Cloud9 management console.
+- Navigate to the EC2 management console.
-- Select the Cloud9 environment you created, then delete.
+- Select the EC2 instance you created, then delete.